 In addition to Carnaval, Cozumel also shares another “holiday” with the United States and other parts of the world – St. Valentine’s Day.

-And like elsewhere, it does have the cute, if cheesy, feel of a sweet day to remember those you love, and especially your special someone…or your best friends.
+And like elsewhere, it does have the cute feel of a sweet day to remember those you love, and especially your special someone…or your best friends.

 If you’re here in Cozumel specifically for Valentine’s Day or perhaps a romantic getaway, be sure to review our related post about Cozumel for Couples HERE, first.
 (And if you’re here as a hard-core diver, this post on mating marine animals in Cozumel might be more up your alley!)